-Last updated 24 August 2016
+Last updated 16 August 2022

 The resale royalty entitles artists to a percentage payment when a work of art that they have created is resold.

 The scheme grants artists a royalty on the resale of original artworks.
-More specifically, royalties are received from resales of original works of visual art sold through the secondary art market where the seller has acquired the work after the legislation takes effect and the work is resold for a minimum of $1000 (s 10(1)(a)).
-The resale royalty scheme applies to original works of visual art, which are defined in the Resale Royalty Right for Visual Artist Act to include items such as paintings, sculptures, drawings and engravings, along with applied or decorative arts such as jewellery, glassware, ceramics and tapestries, installations, digital video and multimedia artworks (s 7).
-Buildings, plans or models for buildings, circuit layouts and manuscripts are expressly excluded from the definition (s 9).
+More specifically, royalties are received from resales of original works of visual art sold through the secondary art market where the seller has acquired the work after the legislation takes effect and the work is resold for a minimum of $1000 (s 10(1)(a) RRRVA Act).
+The resale royalty scheme applies to original works of visual art, which are defined in the RRRVA Act to include items such as paintings, sculptures, drawings and engravings, along with applied or decorative arts such as jewellery, glassware, ceramics and tapestries, installations, digital video and multimedia artworks (s 7 RRRVA Act).
+Buildings, plans or models for buildings, circuit layouts and manuscripts are expressly excluded from the definition (s 9 RRRVA Act).

-The new scheme only applies to works created on or after the date of commencement of the Resale Royalty Right for Visual Artist Act (s 11) when they are later resold through the secondary commercial art market (s 8).
+The new scheme only applies to works created on or after the date of commencement of the RRRVA Act (s 11) when they are later resold through the secondary commercial art market (s 8).
 The royalty is calculated on the sale price when an artwork resold after the first transfer of ownership in the commercial market.
-The royalty rate payable is 5% of the sale price of the commercial resale of the artwork (s 18).
+The royalty rate payable is 5% of the sale price of the commercial resale of the artwork (s 18 RRRVA Act).